Nitesun Brinyte B158 Bullseye rechargeable LED flashlight. 1000 lumen 731 metre. Best torch for the bush!Reviews here.

 But then it gets REALLY interesting!

-The B158 has been designed from the ground up for weapons mounting, so it comes with a screw-on mount to attach to a Weaver or Picatinny rail and there's an optional remote pressure switch so it can be operated from the fore-stock of a rifle.
-These are not after-market accessories but part of the original design.
+The B158 has been designed from the ground up for weapons mounting, so it fits into an optional 30mm rail-mount or scope-clamp, and there's an optional remote pressure switch so it can be operated from the fore-stock of a rifle.

-Because this torch scores so well I’m calling it the "Bullseye" and I’m selling it in three bundles – the Security, Safari and Sniper:
+Because this torch scores so well I call it the "Bullseye" and I’m selling it in three bundles – the Security, Safari and Sniper:

 The basic Security package comes with a single-mode cool white XPL HI module, giving you maximum performance with minimum fuss – it's either on or off!
 To reduce the intensity, just zoom out – as the beam gets wider it becomes less intense.